Starbucks will distribute content with coffee in its stores

 Yahoo built the Starbucks Digital Network, and will manage and host it.
 The company will provide content from its Sports, Finance and News sites.

 The news channel will also give users free access to the New York Times Reader, WSJ.com and USA Today eEdition, according to Starbucks.
-The site includes optimized versions for a number of mobile devices, although the New York Times and USA Today clients are based on Adobe Air, which is currently not compatible with iPads and iPhones, Starbucks said in a FAQ.
+The site includes optimized versions for a number of mobile devices, although the New York Times and USA Today clients are based on Adobe Air, which is currently not compatible with iPads and iPhones, Starbucks said in a

 Content in the other channels will include local restaurant reviews; music and videos via iTunes, and content from Rodale, which publishes lifestyle magazines including Men’s Health, Prevention, Women’s Health, Runner’s World and Bicycling.